tier4/AutowareArchitectureProposal.proj/docs/SimulationTutorial.md

 ### Simulate parking maneuver

-Set goal in parking area.
+- Set an initial pose for the ego vehicle first, and then set the goal pose in a parking area.

 ![parking](https://user-images.githubusercontent.com/10920881/79817389-56b6c700-83c0-11ea-873b-6ec73c8a5c38.png)